B2B Services SEO Case Study: Tactics That Actually Moved Revenue

 Starting point: Decent technical SEO, thin service pages, no comparison or alternatives content.

 What happened: The alternatives pages ranked within 8 weeks.
-One of them reached position 3 for a term with 1,900 monthly searches.
+One reached position 3 for a term with 1,900 monthly searches.
 The pricing guide attracted 47 referring domains in five months.
 Organic leads doubled.

 Firm C: Specialized Accounting/Advisory Firm (18 employees)